hirosystems/stacks.js/docs/feature-guides/sign-messages.md

 ## Initiate session

-Users must authenticate to an app before you request message signing.
+Users must authenticate to an app before they request message signing.
 Users can install an authenticator like [the Hiro Wallet](https://www.hiro.so/wallet/install-web).

 See the [authentication guide](https://docs.hiro.so/build-apps/authentication) before proceeding to integrate the following message signing capabilities.